 In 2004, Medina was appointed to the rank of affiliate scholar at the National Academy of Engineering.
 He has been named Outstanding Faculty of the Year at the College of Engineering at the University of Washington; the Merrill Dow/Continuing Medical Education National Teacher of the Year; and, twice, the Bioengineering Student Association Teacher of the Year.
 Medina has been a consultant to the Education Commission of the States and a regular speaker on the relationship between neurology and education.
 He also writes the "Molecules of the Mind" column for the Psychiatric Times.

-Medina’s books include: Brain Rules for Aging Well (book out October 2017), Brain Rules (New York Times Bestseller), Brain Rules for Baby, The Genetic Inferno, The Clock of Ages, Depression, What You Need to Know About Alzheimer’s, The Outer Limits of Life, Uncovering the Mystery of AIDS, and Of Serotonin, Dopamine and Antipsychotic Medications.
-Two new books will release this fall: one on the aging brain and another on the teenage brain.
+Medina’s books include: Attack of the Teenage Brain, Brain Rules for Aging Well, Brain Rules (New York Times Bestseller), Brain Rules for Baby, The Genetic Inferno, The Clock of Ages, Depression, What You Need to Know About Alzheimer’s, The Outer Limits of Life, Uncovering the Mystery of AIDS, and Of Serotonin, Dopamine and Antipsychotic Medications.

 Medina has a lifelong fascination with how the mind reacts to and organizes information.
 As a father, he has an interest in how the brain sciences might influence the way we teach our children.